bekam18/spam-detect/README.md

 ## Files in the Repository

-- `spam_detection.py`: Main script for training, testing, and saving the model.
+- `spam_detection.ipynb`: Jupyter Notebook for training, testing, and saving the model.
 - `emails.csv`: Example dataset for training and testing (not included; please add your own dataset).
 - `naive_bayes_model.pkl`: Saved Naive Bayes model.
 - `tfidf_vectorizer.pkl`: Saved vectorizer for text preprocessing.